 Order EA-13-109 (Reference 1.12) is only applicable to operating boiling-water reactors (BWRs) with Mark I and Mark II containments.
-Because the reactor at Hope Creek is a General Electric BWR-4 with a Mark I containment, this order is applicable to Hope Creek.
+The reactor at Nine Mile Point, Unit 1 is a General Electric BWR-2 with a Mark I containment.
+The reactor at Nine Mile Point, Unit 2 is a General